smart-transaction/lestnet/README.md

 ## Build and Deploy

+[!IMPORTANT] Currently the build is to be done on Linux machine only due to geth build process.
+Currently it doesn't support cross platform build.

 To build Docker images:
 1. Install Docker on your workstation, https://docs.docker.com/engine/install/
 2. Run the script ./build_images.sh